-Dogs with pancreatitis can experience pain and discomfort.
+Dogs with pancreatitis can experience pain and discomfort and may require a stay in hospital to get better.
 There are several options to try to comfort a dog with pancreatitis.
-Talk to your vet about dog pancreatitis treatment at home before you start.
+Talk to your veterinarian about dog pancreatitis treatment at home before you start.

-- Talk to your vet about medications to alleviate his pain.
+- Talk to your vet about medications to alleviate their pain.

-- If he vomits or has other digestive issues like diarrhea, your vet can prescribe drugs for this.
+- If they vomit or have other digestive issues like diarrhea, your veterinarian can recommend supplements or medications to help.

-- Make sure he has access to fresh, clean water so he does not become dehydrated.
+- Make sure they have access to fresh, clean water so he does not become dehydrated.

 The recovery time for a dog with pancreatitis varies with how bad his condition is.
 Severe cases can result in death if not treated right away.
-Research studies have found the dog pancreatitis death rate is approximately 40 percent.
+Death rates for severe acute (sudden onset) pancreatitis are approximately 40 percent, so treatment by a veterinarian is crucial.
 It's possible your dog may have to live with it for his whole life.

 Pancreatitis is usually treatable with immediate care, a good diet, and coordination with your veterinarian.
 Your dog will feel better as their condition improves, and so will you.
 Managing their condition doesn't have to be overwhelming.
 Just take some simple steps, and work with your veterinarian closely, and your pup will be feeling better in no time.